That-Dev-Girl-Sites/jhalabi.com/_posts/2023-03-17-static-to-dynamic-block-conversion.md

 layout: post
 title: "Converting static blocks to dynamic blocks"
 date: "2023-03-17"
+redirect_from: "/blog/static-to-dynamic-block-conversion"
 categories:
   - development
   - wordpress
+excerpt: I started working with custom Gutenberg blocks sometime in late 2017.
+Or, perhaps, it was early 2018.
 ---

 I started working with custom Gutenberg blocks sometime in late 2017.
 Or, perhaps, it was early 2018.
 To be honest, the timing is a bit fuzzy because I was pregnant at the time and pregnancy brain is real.
 For those of you keeping track, these timeframes are well before the [WordPress 5 release date of December 6, 2018](https://wordpress.org/documentation/wordpress-version/version-5-0/).